AFRICA • GOVERNMENT & TECHNOLOGY

 During the Seedstars Africa Summit, which brought together mentors, experts, non-governmental organisations, and corporates, some key learnings and challenges were discussed.

 Let's learn about the outcomes of the discussion:

 Public and Private Sector Partnerships (PPPs) have proven to be very effective when conducted under the right circumstances and could be one very viable approach to improving service delivery in the region.
 However, some challenges still remain.
-In the case of Angola, for example, a similar approach caused a lot of overspending by private companies who built infrastructure that no one could access or manage.
+In the case of Angola, for example, a similar approach caused a lot of overspending by private companies who built an infrastructure that no one could access or manage.
 From this experience, it became evident that the private sector must actively and efficiently participate and support public efforts, but they must take into account the public need when considering service projects.
 It is also important that these efforts come from a technical agenda and not a political one.

 An important consideration in the discussion regarding the collaboration between the government and the private sector is how these can attract the young and great minds from the African continent to rethink how service delivery is done.
 With entrepreneurship on the rise, it’s only logical that startups be given an opportunity for a fair chance to participate in PPPs.
 However, a common fear among many young entrepreneurs is that the government is a late adopter of technology, doesn’t pay on time and often can’t keep up with the rapidly changing and adapting pace of startups.